top of page

 This page has information written in conjunction with a vet and referring to current veterinary science based on the information below about dog care.

-• We have put this article together in conjunction with our vets using the information that we give our clients to enable them to have the best success in raising a healthy dog.
-Specifically in regards to hip and elbow issues in dogs focusing on German Shepherds especially.
+We have put this article together in conjunction with our vets using the information that we give our clients to enable them to have the best success in raising a healthy dog, specifically in regards to hip and elbow issues in dogs focusing on German Shepherds in particular.

-While there is no way of ruling out or stopping hip and elbow issues there is alot that can be done to try prevent and minimize it as it has a raft of causes that are not all genetic.
+While there is no way of ruling out or stopping hip and elbow issues there is a lot that can be done to try to prevent and minimise it as it has a raft of causes that are not all genetic.

 Hip and elbow dysplasia is categorised as developmental disorders caused by dysmorphic and lax joint formation.
 This consequentially results in abnormal wearing of bone over time, inducing the secondary development of osteoarthritis (OA) or arthrosis, and degenerative joint disease.